Restream/reindexer/cpp_src/server/contrib/server.md

   merge_limit?: integer
   // List of symbols, which will be treated as word part delimiters word_part_delimiters?: string //default: -/+_`'
-  // Min word part size to indexate and search min_word_part_size?: integer //default: 3
+  // Min word part size for indexing and searching min_word_part_size?: integer //default: 3
   // List of symbols, which will be treated as word part, all other symbols will be treated as word separators, extra_word_symbols will be replenished with word_part_delimiters automatically at startup extra_word_symbols?: string //default: -/+_`'